Seahawks Men's Basketball Coaching Staff

 Coach Carter-Loza earned his Master’s Degree in Education with Administrative credentials from CSU Dominguez Hills in 1999.
 He lives in Downey with his wife Cecilia, son Joel and daughters Nicole and Emily.

-Coach Thomas began his coaching tenure at LA Harbor in 2018.
-Before coming to Harbor, he coached for the boys' program at Verbum Dei High School for 3 years.
+Coach Thomas began his coaching tenure at LA Harbor in the 2018-2019 season.
+Before coming to Harbor, he coached for the boys' program at Verbum Dei High School for 3 seasons.
 Thomas is also currently a basketball coach for the Oxnard Orcas of the semi-professional ABA league.

 Currently, Coach Thomas is a PE Teacher at Watts Learning Center and is majoring in Kinesiology with aspirations to earn his Master's degree and become a head college coach so that he can use basketball as a way to instill values and morals in his players.

-Coach Agha began coaching and recruiting for the LA Harbor program in 2016.
+Coach Agha eats, sleeps, and breathes basketball.
+He began coaching and recruiting for the LA Harbor program in 2016.
 Before returning to Harbor as an assistant in 2019, Agha helped lead the Torrance High School boys' program to a league title in 2017 and the Mary Star High School boys' program to a league title in 2018.
-From 2012-15, Coach Agha served as a lower level head coach for the boys' program at his alma mater, LB Wilson High School.
+From 2012-15 while working on his bachelor's degree, Coach Agha served as a lower level head coach for the boys' program at his alma mater, LB Wilson High School.

 Coach Labarda has been with the Seahawks' program since the 2018-19 season.
 He specializes in developing efficient strength and conditioning programs for athletes.